a5w1n6615/a5w1n6615/README.md

 # **Write-Up**<br>
-As a bio-science and a noobie when it comes to coding, Bi0s Get wired CTF has really helped me in many ways like using various<br>
-softwares and also getting hands-on experience with aurdino, ESP8266,etc<br>
+As a bio-science and a noobie when it comes to coding, Bi0s Get wired CTF has really helped me in many ways like using various softwares and also getting hands-on experience with aurdino, ESP8266,etc<br>
 Here, I would like to give a brief description about the challenges that I had sucessfully completed.<br>